openshift/enhancements/enhancements/windows-containers/health-management.md

       "name": "string within command field that will be substituted", "path": "location of the PowerShell script to be run, in order to get its output" },
-    "priority": "integer that will be used to order the creation of the services, priority 1 is created first" }
+    "bootstrap": "boolean flag indicating whether this service should be handled as part of node bootstrapping", "priority": "non-negative integer that will be used to order the creation of the services, priority 0 is created first" }
 ]
 ```